ffeew/go-api-assessment/README.md

 ```
 go run main.go
 ```
+8. If interested, visit the auth-api branch to try out the api with JWT authentication.

 # How to run the tests
 1. Assuming that your current working directory is at the project's root directory, use this command to run the tests: